jpb7/stash/README.md

 - Integrated encryption into all of our core functions.
 - Implemented decryption and added it to our core functions.
 - Moved our core functions into a `Stash` struct that manages its own path.
-- Designed a bespoke key management system (KMS) involving serialization and encryption.
-- Implemented and tested that KMS as a proof of concept.
+- Implemented and tested a bespoke key management system as a proof of concept.
+(Then scrapped it for Linux keyrings.)
+- Added initialization and authentication for `stash` Linux user.

 Our next steps will be to:

-1. Continue exploring native Linux key management as an alternative KMS.
+1. Use Linux keyrings to store key/nonce pairs for stashed files.
 2. Rewrite unit tests to use our `Stash` object, and re-integrate them into the project.
-3. Implement a KMS that is integrated into our `Stash` struct.
+3. Make error handling more descriptive and robust.
+4. Review and refactor for greater efficiency.
-4. Proceed to flex goals.
+5. Proceed to flex goals.

 ## Flex goals

-1. Add initialization for `stash` Linux user and get password from user.
+1. Add `archive` and `unpack` commands.
-2. Hash that password using `argon2` to create a master key/nonce pair.
-3. Make error handling more descriptive and robust.
-4. Support nested filepaths in the stash using optional `path` argument.
+2. Support nested filepaths in the stash using optional `path` argument.